Concordium/concordium.github.io/source/mainnet/net/guides/update-delegation.rst

 .. dropdown:: |bw|

-    At the moment, delegation is not available in the |bw|.

 Once the transaction is finalized, the delegation update is effective from the next pay day for most transactions, except reducing your stake.